chromeos/chromeos.dev/site/en/education/chromeos-lts.md

 - **Long-term support candidate (LTC)** - used as a basis for the next LTS version and is cut from Stable three months before LTS, giving admins a preview to prepare with.
 - **Long-term support channel (LTS)** - updated every 6 months, this channel has the slowest release cadence and is meant as a replacement for the normal stable channel.
 Except for a few users that should remain on LTC for testing purposes, most should be on LTS when adopting long-term support releases across an organization.

-**Diagram goes here**
+{% include 'lts-timeline.njk' %}

 The LTC / LTS lifecycle works as follows:

-- The LTC release (96 LTC in the diagram) is cut from the stable release (96 Stable), so during the first month both are identical.
+- The LTC release (108 LTC in the diagram) is cut from the stable release (108 Stable), so during the first month both are identical.
-- LTC starts to receive security fixes every two weeks for the next 3 months until the next LTS release (96 LTS in the diagram).
-This means that 3 months after the initial LTC release, LTCwill mirror LTS.
+- LTC starts to receive security fixes every two weeks for the next 3 months until the next LTS release (108 LTS in the diagram).
+This means that 3 months after the initial LTC release, LTC will mirror LTS.
 - Once LTS is released, it will continue receiving security fixes every two weeks.
 - Devices left on LTC after LTS is released will also continue to receive security fixes every two weeks, and will automatically update to the next LTC release when it’s cut.